-The addition of vodka is not for taste but to ensure the ice-cream does not freeze solid, it can of course be omitted.
+The addition of vodka is not for taste, but to ensure the ice-cream does not freeze solid, it can of course be omitted if serving up to the kids.

 You can use any berries for your ripple, classic raspberry or blueberry is also delicious.